Helianthus Annuus (Sunflower) Seed Oil

 Perilla Seed Oil is high in antioxidants which is an effective ingredient in addressing damaged hair and scalp issues.
 Perilla is a source of COQ10.2, a substance that our cells use to generate energy.
 Perilla oil is an excellent treatment for scalp acne and itching.
 It also has emollient properties that allow it to be quickly absorbed by the skin.
 It is also rich in Vitamin A which hydrates the hair and conditions the strands.

 Ricinus Communis Seed Oil (Black Castor) Oil

-Black Castor Oil is made up of ricinoleic acid, Omega 6 and 9 fatty acids, and Vitamin E which have been proven to make hair grow 3 to 5 times faster when used regularly compared to the usual growth rate.
+Black Castor Oil is made up of ricinoleic acid, Omega 6 and 9 fatty acids, and Vitamin E which provide conditioning and nutrients to the follicle.
 Castor Oil improves blood circulation to your scalp and helps treat dandruff, reduce split ends and breakage.